 Regardless of whether you plan to return to business as usual or do plan to adapt and lead a more remote workforce, you will likely want a solution to keep your team connected.

 Although there are plenty of software options out there, Microsoft Teams (formerly Skype for Business) is a great choice for businesses that are already utilizing Office 365 in their environment.
 Microsoft Teams is fully integrated with your other Office 365 programs and can help your team to be more collaborative.

 Unlike Zoom or GoToMeeting, Microsoft Teams has no need to download unnecessary software, which lessens the burden on your IT team.

-Hosting a Meeting in Microsoft Teams
+Hosting a Meeting or Video Conference in Microsoft Teams

 Here are 8 tips to help you get the most out of your Microsoft Teams meeting.

 Maybe you’re asking yourself, “How do I set up a Microsoft Teams Meeting?”
 There are a couple options here.

 You can host a meeting on the fly by simply clicking the Meet Now button or, for a fully integrated experience, you can schedule your meeting within a Team Channel.